digitalpalidictionary/digitalpalidictionary.github.io/src/dpdict_settings.md

 ## One button at a time

-By default every time you open a new button, it will display.
-When this settings is selected, only one button will display at a time.
+By default, opening a new button displays its content without closing others.
+When this setting is selected, only one button will display at a time.

 ![alt text](pics/dpdict.net/dpdict_settings_one_button_at_a_time.png)

 ## Summary

 Hide or display the summary of results at the top of the page.
-This settings is turned on by default.
+This setting is turned on by default.

 ![summary](pics/dpdict.net/dpdict_settings_summary_show.png)

 ## Show sandhi with '

-By default all sandhi in DPD is indicated with an single apostrophe **'**.
-This settings turns hides and shows the sandhi marker.
+By default all sandhi in DPD is indicated with a single apostrophe **'**.
+This setting hides and shows the sandhi marker.

 ![sandhi hide show](pics/dpdict.net/dpdict_settings_sandhi_hide_show.png)